-Our research and experience has identified the following predictable behaviors:
+Our research and experience have identified the following predictable behaviors:

 High and Increasing Anxiety

-Members will consciously and subconsciously sabotage the process by showing either:
+Members will consciously and subconsciously sabotage the restructuring process by showing either:

 - Passive-aggressive behavior, where resistance is disguised as excessive attention to collaboration, fairness, or equality; or

 - Fake moral outrage, in which members communicate that the change is immoral or unethical.
-And the outrage is often recognized by the outside observer as virtue signaling or pretence.
+This outrage is often recognized by the outside observer as virtue signaling or pretence.

-Rather than addressing concerns directly with leaders and peers, employees will communicate behind the scenes, becoming entangled in indirect communications that are unclear, unsubstantiated, and are long on innuendo and short on facts.
+Rather than addressing concerns directly with leaders and team members, staff will communicate behind the scenes, becoming entangled in indirect communications that are unclear, unsubstantiated, and long on innuendo and short on facts.
 This behavior results from their inability or unwillingness to manage their anxiety, yet it does provide a short-term catharsis.

 While some use triangling to manage their anxiety, others will simply stop communicating.
 They shift from being active participants in their organization to being highly disengaged.
-Sometimes, this is done in the name of “self-care” but more often, no explanation is offered.
+Sometimes, this is done in the name of “self-care” but more often, no explanation is offered for the lack of communication.
 Disengagement can manifest as being physically absent; more often it appears as emotional detachment, e.g. being at the meeting, but not participating; studiously avoiding expressing their perspective on contentious issues; not responding to direct questioning, or responding with non-committal or deflecting statements such as “is that so?” or “interesting..” or “I wonder what Sales thinks?” or “what do you think?”